Healthy Eating – Pregnancy

 Foods to Avoid When Pregnant

-Because of changes in your immune system during pregnancy, you and your baby are more susceptible to foodborne illness from bacteria such as Salmonella, E. coli and Listeria.
-It is safest to avoid the following high-risk foods because of how these foods are prepared and stored.
+Because of changes in your immune system during pregnancy, you and your baby are more susceptible to foodborne illness from bacteria such as Salmonella, E. coli, and Listeria.

-- Uncooked and undercooked meat, seafood (e.g. smoked salmon, sushi, oysters, clams), and poultry.
+- Uncooked and undercooked meat, seafood (e.g. smoked salmon, sushi, oysters, clams)

-- All foods made with raw or lightly cooked eggs (e.g. homemade Caesar salad dressing, eggnog and raw cookie dough).
+- All foods made with raw or lightly cooked eggs (e.g. some salad dressings, eggnog and raw cookie dough)

 Prepare food safely to stay healthy: